Commerical Visual Effects Tools

 PlayblastVR for Maya Renderer (Paid) $249 USD

-PlayblastVR for Softimage is a renderer creates hardware rendered panoramic 360 degree images using OpenGL.
-The PlayblastVR renderer allows you to create immersive previz renderings of Softimage scenes in LatLong, angular fisheye, domemaster, cylindrical, and cubic panorama formats.
-PlayblastVR can render Softimage scene elements such as animated polygon and NURBS geometry, lights, ICE, hair and fur, cloth sims, and procedurally generated shading networks.
+PlayblastVR is a previz renderer for Maya that creates hardware rendered panoramic 360 degree images using OpenGL or DirectX.
+The PlayblastVR renderer allows you to create immersive previz renderings of Maya scenes in LatLong, angular fisheye, domemaster, cylindrical, and cubic panorama formats

 Open Source Visual Effects Tools

 The Domemaster Photoshop Actions Pack is a collection of custom Adobe Photoshop actions that were designed to speed up the fulldome content creation workflow.
 The actions provide tools for converting images from several common panoramic formats such as angular fisheye, equirectangular, and cube map panoramas, and general utilities for fulldome production.